Contact Dermatitis and Skin Allergies

 Most treatments can be applied directly to the skin.
 These include moisturizers, anti-histamines and steroid creams.
 You may also be prescribed a course of tablets depending on the severity of your skin allergy.

 Contact Dermatitis and Skin Allergies can easily be treated.
 Our medically trained skin experts will help to ensure that your treatment plan is uniquely tailored to your specific condition.
-If you need help with your contact dermatitis, do not hesitate to call at 330.725.0569 to set up an appointment with a qualified Trillium Creek Skin Dermatologist today.
+If you need help with your contact dermatitis, do not hesitate to call at 330.725.0569 to set up an appointment with a qualified Trillium Creek provider today.